artmg/lubuild/help/diagnose/adb-Android-Debug-Bridge.md

 adb start-server

 # other guidance - http://forum.xda-developers.com/showthread.php?p=11823740#post11823740

+# Or: PERMISSIVE
+#
+# see how to allow devices generically
 ```

 ### test and connect ###

 ```
 # ensure your device has Developer Mode - USB Debugging enabled
 # Tap About - Build Number several times repeatedly until Developer Mode appears